 By partnering with the biggest CDNs in the world we are able to match your requirements to their strengths.
 This ensures we can deliver exactly what your audience needs, can support all major streaming formats.
 We also offer a high quality encoding and transcoding service in-house if you want us to look after the entire encoding process.

 We realise that to demonstrate a Return on Investment (ROI) you need to be able to quantify the value of your audience with solid reliable reporting.
 The Groovy Gecko statistics package, Insight, allows you to track and record every single request that is made for your content, as well as every action that has been carried out by the user on registration based sites.
 This invaluable information enables you to segment the data to evaluate the value of the investment, and market to your audience in more granular ways.

 Each project is unique with different user traffic and different levels of demand so we offer two types of on-demand streaming contracts:

 Monthly commitment, fixed term contracts for those who have an ongoing requirement for streaming day in day out.

-Period commitment contracts or bit buckets for campaigns where there may be large numbers of viewers over a short period of time or where there are high peaks and troughs of usage.
+Period commitment contracts or bit buckets for campaigns where there may be large numbers of viewers over a short period of time or where there are peaks and troughs in user numbers.
 This option helps you manage your risk more effectively by giving you a set amount of throughput to be used over a set amount of time.
-For example if over a six month project you have a small number of viewers which grows rapidly your total throughput can be used at any point during the project so you are not paying for throughput you don’t use at the beginning of the project.
+For example if over a six month project you start with a small number of viewers which grows rapidly your total throughput can be used at any point during the project so you are not paying for throughput you don’t use at the beginning of the project.

 How does a CDN work?